George John Stevenson: Life

+In July 1850 he was married to Sarah Thomas, of Partington, at St Marys Church, Bury.
+They settled in Lambeth, which was then part of Surrey.

-Stevenson resigned his post in 1855, and established himself in Paternoster Row as a bookseller and publisher, a business which he continued until a few years before his death.
+Stevenson resigned his school post in 1855, and established himself in Paternoster Row as bookseller and publisher, a business which he continued until a few years before his death.
 From 1861 to 1867 he was editor and proprietor of the Wesleyan Times, and in 1882 he edited the Union Review.
-He died on 16 August 1888.
+He had joined the Methodists in 1831, becoming very interested in their history, and published several books containing his research, including the acclaimed 'Methodist Hymn Book and its Associations', in 1869.

+Stevenson died at his home, 12 Gore Road, South Hackney, London, on 16 August 1888 and was buried on 21 August 1888 in Abney Park Cemetery, Stoke Newington, London.
+He was survived by wife Sarah, and several of their children.

 Works

 A Methodist from 1831, Stevenson wrote on the denomination's history and literature.
 His Methodist Hymn Book and its Associations (1869) was published in enlarged form as The Methodist Hymn Book, illustrated with Biography, Incident, and Anecdote (1883).
 He wrote also: